Introduction¶

 As a side note, newer languages may have a less cumbersome design.
 One example is a goroutine in Go.
 Go allows you to re-use the same function in two ways, once, as a simple function that you call directly and execute, and second, asynchronously in a goroutine.
 You don't need to write two variants of the same idea.
 You can write once and decide whether you want to call it synchronously or asynchronously later.

-is a two way street¶
+yield is a two way street¶

-can accept a value from the caller into the
+Perhaps, as an act of rebellion, yield can accept a value from the caller into the

 generator function.
 This is best experienced in action.